You are currently viewing High Estrogen in Females: Symptoms, Causes & How to Lower It

 Medications:

-Certain medications such as hormone replacement therapy, can lead to increased level of estrogen levels.
+Certain medications such as hormone replacement therapy and birth control pills can raise estrogen levels.

 Pregnancy:

-During pregnancy, estrogen levels increase to support fetal development, and after delivery, they may remain elevated for a period of time.
+During pregnancy, estrogen rises to support fetal development and may remain elevated for some time after delivery.

 Ovarian tumors: